On Geometry of Interaction for Polarized Linear Logic: Appendices

 (Induction Case): $\bm{p}$ is constructed either by 2 or 3 of Definition \ref{mpclass} (Note in 2, the $\bm{p}$ is a point.): We define

-Then the commutativity property follows from I.H.'s (the lower square of the following diagram) and the retractions $U \rhd U^{2}$ and $U \otimes 1^{k} \rhd U^2 \otimes 1^{k}$ with $k$ either $m_1+m_2$ or $1$ by Axiom 2 (the upper right and left vertical arrows, respectively):
+Then the commutativity property follows from I.H.'s (the lower square of the following diagram) and the retractions $U \rhd U^{m}$ and $U \otimes 1 \rhd U^m \otimes 1^{m}$ with $k$ either $m_1+m_2$ or $1$ by Axiom 2 (the upper right and left vertical arrows, respectively).
+Note especially that the lower square of the left case is the $m$-fold tensoring of Axiom 6:

 We check one commutativity for each of the constructions 2 and 3 of $\bm{p}$.